mark-hahn/jspop/README.md

     - example is processing web pages as requests come in

-- jspop app
+- popx app
-  - App is tree of jspop files and inluded code modules
+  - App is tree of popx files and inluded code modules
-  - root of app tree is always a jspop file
+  - root of app tree is always a popx file
-  - jspop file may include other jspop files and code modules
+  - popx file may include other popx files and code modules
   - code modules can only include other code modules

-- jspop ide
+- popx ide
   - graphical display of modules
     - shows modules as boxes with "pins and wiring"
-  - single click pops open jspop or code module
+  - single click pops open popx or code module
-    - jspop module shown as nested graphics
+    - popx module shown as nested graphics
     - code module shown with normal text-based code editor
-    - jspop name comes from popping open module
+    - popx name comes from popping open module
   - runs in browser or Atom desktop editor
   - single click on connection wire shows current value
   - May single step at connection value level